Pre-Kindergarten, Miss Kaylie Berrett

 As a school, we have a set of learning expectations that we strive to instill in all our students from Pre-K to 8th grade.
 They are:

 Life Long Learners: Throughout Pre-K we are going to be starting to recognize our letters, letter sounds, and numbers.
-Through our small groups and class projects we will build up our number and letter bank and be ready for reading in K!
+Through small groups activities and class projects we will build up our number and letter bank and be ready for reading in K!
 Other skills we are going to begin building upon are one-to-one counting, fine motor, book handling, and word sound skills.

 Faith Filled Christians: We will learn about how God made all things good through prayers, service, and bible stories.
 We are focusing this year on how God made the world.
 As we to go to mass every Friday, we are focusing more and more about the church and our church family.
 Their curiosity for the church and our faith is growing everyday.